|Nutritional Guidelines (per serving)|

 In a medium bowl, whisk the garbanzo bean flour with the salt, 3 tablespoons of the olive oil, the Parmesan cheese (if using) and a generous amount of ground black pepper.

 Whisk in 1 3/4 cups of water until the mixture is well blended.
-Set batter aside for about 30 minutes to let the garbanzo flour absorb some of the water.
+Set the batter aside for about 30 minutes at room temperature to let the garbanzo flour absorb some of the water.

 Preheat the oven to 450 F. When it is hot, place the remaining 1/4 cup olive oil in a 12-inch pizza pan.
 Heat the pan in the oven until very hot.